 Several houses and lanes are named after members of the Howe family, some of which are buried in the churchyard.

-The two most important buildings in the village are the Church of St James, which is a stone structure dating from the 13th century, famous for its east windows which, it is thought, incorporates the oldest stained glass in England dating from approximately 1145.
+The two most important buildings in the village are the Church of St James, which is a stone structure dating from the 13th century.
+It is famous for its east windows which, it is thought, incorporate the oldest stained glass in England dating from approximately 1145.
 The glass came from Saint Chappelle and the Cathedral of St Denis in Paris and was brought to England after the French Resolution, and subsequently given to Earl Howe of Gospall by William IV.

 Twycross House, originally a hunting base of Viscount Curzon, is now a private school.